The Engagement Session Style Guide

 Coordinating the Looks

 As you’re coordinating your outfit with your fiancé’s, keep in mind that your outfits will look the most cohesive on camera when the color palettes coordinate, but don’t necessarily “match.”
 You should each aim to wear a different dominant color, but stay within a similar color palette family.
-So if you’re wearing a blush dress, soft blue earrings and nude heels (blush being your dominant color), then he could wear a navy coat with gray pants, paired with brown leather shoes and maybe even a blush pocket square.
+So if you’re wearing a blush dress, soft blue earrings and nude heels (blush being your dominant color), then he could wear a navy suit or a navy coat with gray pants, paired with brown leather shoes and maybe even a blush pocket square.
 Now he has his own dominant color (navy) while still incorporating a few touches of your color palette.
 Most of my brides choose their dress first, and then put together their fiancé’s outfit based on that.
 That’s why I have a section for each of you.

 Flattering Your Features